Varun Chakravarthy: International career

-In October 2020, he was named in India's Twenty20 International (T20I) squad for their series against Australia.
-However, on 9 November 2020, Chakravarthy was ruled out of the squad after suffering an injury.
-In February 2021, he was named in India's T20I squad for their series against England.

-In June 2021, he was named in India's One Day International (ODI) and T20I squads for their series against Sri Lanka.
-He made his T20I debut on 25 July 2021, for India against Sri Lanka, taking the wicket of Dasun Shanaka.
-In September 2021, Chakravarthy was named in India's squad for the 2021 ICC Men's T20 World Cup.
-He went wicket-less in his three appearances in the tournament.
+In October 2020, Varun was named in India's Twenty20 International (T20I) squad for their away series against Australia.
+However, on 9 November 2020, he was ruled out of the series after suffering an injury.
+In February 2021, he was named in India's T20I squad for their home series against England, but did not make it to the playing XI.
+In June 2021, Varun was named in India's One Day International (ODI) and T20I squads for their away series against Sri Lanka.
+He made his T20I debut on 25 July 2021 in the first match of the series, and took the wicket of the Sri Lankan captain Dasun Shanaka.
+In September 2021, he was named in the Indian squad for the 2021 ICC Men's T20 World Cup.
+However, he went wicket-less in his three appearances in the tournament.

-In October 2024, he made his international comeback after nearly 3 years in the first T20I against Bangladesh at Gwalior, where he picked 3/31.
-His maiden T20I five-wicket haul of 5/17 came against South Africa in Gqeberha in November 2024.

-In 2025, Chakravarthy won the Player of the series award in the five-match T20I series against England, after taking 14 wickets including his second five-wicket haul of 5/24.
-He was then named in the ODI squad against England and made his ODI debut at Cuttack.
+In October 2024, Varun made his international comeback after nearly three years in the first match of the T20I series against Bangladesh, and took three wickets.
+He took his maiden T20I five-wicket haul when he finished with figures of 5/17 in the second match of the away series against South Africa on 10 November 2024.
+He finished as the highest wicket taker of the series with 12 dismissals in four matches.
+In early 2025, he won the Player of the series award in the five-match T20I series against England, after taking 14 wickets including his second five-wicket haul (5/24) during the third match of the series.
+He made his ODI debut in the subsequent ODI series against England.
 At 33 years and 164 days old, he became the second oldest ODI debutant for India after Farokh Engineer.

-In February 2025, he was named in India's 15-member squad for the 2025 ICC Champions Trophy.
-He took 5/42 in a group stage match against New Zealand, his maiden ODI five-for in only his second ODI appearance.
-He took two wickets each in the semifinal against Australia and the final against New Zealand, to finish as the tournament's joint second-highest wicket-taker with 9 wickets in 3 matches at an average of 15.11.

-He was named in the ICC Team of the Tournament for the 2025 ICC Champions Trophy.
+In February 2025, Varun was named in India's 15-member squad for the 2025 ICC Champions Trophy.
+He took 5/42 in a group stage match against New Zealand, his maiden ODI five-wicket haul in his second ODI appearance.
+He took two wickets each in the semifinal against Australia and in the final against New Zealand.
+He finished as the tournament's joint second-highest wicket-taker with nine wickets in three matches at an average of 15.11, as India won the tournament.
+He was subsequently named in the Team of the Tournament by the International Cricket Council.
+He was part of the Indian squad for the 2025 Asia Cup held in September 2025.
+He finished as the second highest wicket taker for India behind Kuldeep Yadav, with seven wickets in six matches, as India won the title.

+Varun was named in the India squad for the 2026 Men's T20 World Cup, co-hosted by India in February-March 2026.
+India won the tournament by beating New Zealand in the final, and Varun finished as the joint highest wicket taker with 14 wickets.